Search

 This feature is useful for bulk deletions, making the cleanup process faster and more efficient.
 It’s especially helpful for projects that involve large datasets, ensuring data accuracy and consistency while saving time.

-### Bulk answering for line questions
+### Bulk answer line questions

 {% hint style="info" %}

-* Supported in Advanced Search only.
+* Supported in advanced search only.

 {% endhint %}

-<figure><img src="https://448889121-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MbjY0HseEqu7LtYAt4d%2Fuploads%2Fgit-blob-eccf77e9ec432792af24329b015c7e6d00d7367b%2FExtension%20-%20Search%20-%20Basic%20-%20Label%20all%20(1).png?alt=media" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/RnM4DmDBGiDMCLIr8xz2" alt=""><figcaption></figcaption></figure>

 If an answer for a question is not modified, its existing value will remain unchanged.
 For example: